hermiter: R package for Sequential Nonparametric Estimation: Related work

-In this article we present algorithms and software that focus on the most general statistics, namely the PDF, CDF and quantiles in the univariate setting and the PDF, CDF and nonparametric correlation coefficients in the bivariate setting.
-The algorithms we present have $O(1)$ time and space update complexity, can treat static and dynamic estimation and are fully mergeable (albeit only approximately in some cases).
-There are existing algorithms for online estimation of all of these quantities.
-However, the algorithms we implement based on Hermite series estimators have certain advantages over existing approaches.
+There are existing algorithms for online estimation of all of the aforementioned statistical quantities.
 For PDFs, existing algorithms include recursive kernel estimators as discussed in Chapters 4 and 5 of \cite{greblicki2008nonparametric} and Chapter 7 of \cite{devroye1985nonparametric}.
 See also \cite{slaoui2019recursive} for recursive estimators based on Bernstein polynomials.
-In the case of CDFs, existing algorithms include those based on the empirical distribution function estimator, the smooth kernel distribution function estimator, \cite{slaoui2014stochastic}, and Bernstein polynomials, \cite{jmaei2017recursive}.
-These PDF and CDF estimators furnish sequential estimates of the probability density and cumulative probability at predefined values of the support of the probability density function.
-By contrast, the Hermite series based approach allows the online estimation of the full PDF and CDF.
+In the case of CDFs, existing algorithms include those based on the empirical distribution function estimator, the smooth kernel distribution function estimator \citep{slaoui2014stochastic} and Bernstein polynomials \citep{jmaei2017recursive}.
+These PDF and CDF estimators furnish sequential estimates of the probability density and cumulative probability at predefined values of the support of the probability density function, which is not as general as the online estimation of the full PDF and CDF.